JaneliaSciComp/G4_Display_Tools/docs/condition_tutorial.md

 1. Condition 3
 1. Post-trial

-Only block conditions are affected by the "Randomize trials" feature.
-We also could have changed "Repetitions" on the left to be more than one.
+Only block conditions are affected by the *Randomize trials*{:.gui-txt} feature.
+We also could have changed *Repetitions*{:.gui-txt} on the left to be more than one.
 If there are 2 repetitions, that means the block conditions will be repeated a second time.
 With trials playing randomly, it might look something like this:

 1. pre-trial
 1. Condition 2